bboyle1234/OrleansSiloShutdownIssue/README.md

 If the `Console.CancelKeyPressed` event handler returns before the `static void Main(string[] args)` method returns, the console app hangs.

 In this project, the Orleans silo shutdown triggers `_siloShutdownEvent.Set()`.
 The two methods mentioned above are waiting on that event before they can return.
 If there are no `Thread.Sleep(100)` statements in the code, it's a random race to the finish.
 When `Main` finishes first, the program exits gracefully.
+When `Console.CancelKeyPress` finishes first, the program hangs.

 I've added a bool flag that you can change to determine the race winner so you can see both outcomes.